Arizona residency for tuition purposes

 There are several ways a student can be classified as an Arizona resident for tuition purposes.
 To find out which option might apply to you, use the residency navigator tool.
 It will help identify if there is a petition or affidavit that fits your situation.
 Each request is reviewed individually, and it is important to know that financial hardship cannot be considered in the decision.

-Petition and affadavits
+Petition and affidavits

 If you're looking to become an Arizona resident for tuition purposes, visit the petitions and affidavits forms.
 Be sure to read the instructions closely before filling out a petition or affidavit.